 A. State civil service exams may consist of a written, oral and/or performance test, an

 evaluation of education, training and experience, or a combination of these.
 The exam announcement

 will indicate which type of test(s) will be given.
 The majority of written tests use multiple choice

-questions; and they are usually held on Saturdays in locations throughout the State.
+questions, and they are usually held on Saturdays in locations throughout the State.
 A booklet "How

-to Take a Written Test" is available here

-for individuals applying for entry level jobs.
+to Take a Written Test" is available for individuals applying for entry-level jobs.

 Q. What is the difference between an open-competitive and promotional examination?